 They condemn also others who are now spreading certain Jewish opinions, that before the resurrection of the dead the godly shall take possession of the kingdom of the world, the ungodly being everywhere suppressed.
-(Augsburg Confession, Art.
-17, Trigl. p.
+(AC 17, Trigl. p.
 51)

 ... the Pope is the very Antichrist, who has exalted himself above, and opposed himself against Christ because he will not permit Christians to be saved without his power, which, nevertheless, is nothing, and is neither ordained nor commanded by God.
 This is, properly speaking to exalt himself above all that is called God as Paul says, 2 Thess.
-2, 4.
+2:4.
 Even the Turks or the Tartars, great enemies of Christians as they are, do not do this, but they allow whoever wishes to believe in Christ, and take bodily tribute and obedience from Christians.
-(Smalcald Articles, Art IV, Trigl. p.
-475)
+(SA, Art IV, Trigl. p.
+475 )

-And the marks of Antichrist plainly agree with the kingdom of the Pope and his adherents.
+And the marks [all the vices] of Antichrist plainly agree with the kingdom of the Pope and his adherents.
 For Paul, in describing Antichrist to the Thessalonians, calls him 2 Thess.
-2, 3: an adversary of Christ, who opposeth and exalteth himself above all that is called God or that is worshiped, so that he as God sitteth in the temple of God.
+2:3: an adversary of Christ, who opposeth and exalteth himself above all that is called God or that is worshiped, so that he as God sitteth in the temple of God.
 He speaks therefore of one ruling in the Church, not of heathen kings, and he calls this one the adversary of Christ, because he will devise doctrine conflicting with the Gospel, and will assume to himself divine authority . ...
 Secondly, the doctrine of the Pope conflicts in many ways with the Gospel, and [thirdly] the Pope assumes to himself divine authority in a threefold manner.
 First, because he takes to himself the right to change the doctrine of Christ and services instituted by God, and wants his own doctrine and his own services to be observed as divine; secondly, because he takes to himself the power not only of binding and loosing in this life, but also the jurisdiction over souls after this life; thirdly, because the Pope does not want to be judged by the Church or by any one, and puts his own authority ahead of the decision of Councils and the entire Church.
 But to be unwilling to be judged by the Church or by any one is to make oneself God.
-(Of the Power and Primacy of the Pope, Trigl. p.
+(Tr, Trigl. p.
 515 f.)

 all kinds of false doctrines that contrary to the Scripture teach, for example,